-An overstretched marketing team: this effects both SMBs with no marketing team or a single marketing assistant or marketing manager, as well as larger marketing teams trying to keep on top of multi-channels and campaigns across many verticals.
+This effects both SMBs with no marketing team or a single marketing assistant or marketing manager, as well as larger marketing teams trying to keep on top of multi-channels and campaigns across many verticals.

-Lack of skills: marketing has many specialist areas of expertise and while most in-house marketers will have a good understanding of these, they do tend to be generalists and can hardly be expected to be experts in every discipline.
+Marketing has many specialist areas of expertise and while most in-house marketers will have a good understanding of these, they do tend to be generalists and can hardly be expected to be experts in every discipline.

-Employee churn: although there are always examples that buck the trend, it’s fair to say that in-house marketers average about 2-3 years at a company before moving on.
+Although there are always examples that buck the trend, it’s fair to say that in-house marketers average about 2-3 years at a company before moving on.
 This employee churn is not unusual for other functions either, but recruiting talented individuals to in-house teams can be a challenge.
 Especially if financial rewards are not competitive.

-Budget: another issue is that great marketers do not come cheap.
+Another issue is that great marketers do not come cheap.
 Companies either can’t afford to pay for the right in-house talent and therefore recruit insufficiently skilled people.
 Or they recruit a great marketer but have no budget left to spend on marketing activities, and therefore that person struggles to deliver results.

 What’s the solution?